New Year’s Resolutions for Entertaining

 7. Think Thematically

 Every week you have a dinner party with friends.
 Yes, maybe you shake it up a bit, going out to a different restaurant or ordering in something new, but why not vary things and add a theme or activity to the evening.
-Maybe you model the evening after one of your favorite TV sitcoms (a Friends or Mad Men party) or favorite song (like Jimmy Buffet’s Margaritaville), or mastermind an activity to do together, like making flower arrangements, or learning to cook a new recipe.
+Maybe you model the evening after one of your favorite TV shows (a Modern Family or Mad Men party) or favorite song, or mastermind an activity to do together, like making flower arrangements, or learning to cook a new recipe.

 6. Entertain on a Regular Basis